Disclaimer

 "So why are you here if it's on auto-pilot?"
 Jessie asked.

 "Shh, no one's suppose to know about that," Danny replied as a whisper.
 She looked around the room, she eventually looked back up at Jessie.
-"This is weird ok, I made the auto-pilot just go at warp 9 all night, it shouldn't of dropped out."
+"This is weird ok, I made the auto-pilot just go at warp 9 all night, it shouldn't have dropped out."

 "You're right, this is weird.
 I'll check opps, that nameless crewman's very quiet," Jessie said.
 She went over to opps, the nameless crewman turned out to be a blow up doll.
 "Seriously Danny, a blow up doll?"

-"No it's ok, he hasn't been there a while.. the original's asleep in the Conference Room," Danny said.
+"No it's ok, he hasn't been there a while, the original's asleep in the Conference Room," Danny said.

 "How long have I been in this room?"
 Jessie asked.